How do we buy Gladia via AWS Marketplace, and what do we need for procurement/security approval?

 Frequently Asked Questions

-How do we buy Gladia via AWS Marketplace in practice?
+How do we buy Gladia via AWS Marketplace?

 Expanded Explanation: